Guinea security forces clash with protesters

-CONAKRY (Reuters) - Guinea security forces fired tear gas at thousands of rock-throwing anti-government protesters in the seaside capital Conakry on Wednesday in clashes that wounded more than two dozen people, sources said.
+CONAKRY (Reuters) - Guinea security forces fired live ammunition and tear gas at thousands of rock-throwing anti-government protesters in the seaside capital Conakry on Wednesday in clashes that wounded more than two dozen people, sources said.

 The violence in the West African state is a result of soaring tensions ahead of a parliamentary election the opposition says is being rigged by the administration of President Alpha Conde.

-“We don’t know how it started, but the security forces charged the crowd and fired tear gas,” said Ousmane Camara, a Conakry resident at the protest.
-Other witnesses said demonstrators were hurling rocks and chunks of concrete at police, and setting fire to tires.
+“We don’t know how it started, but the security forces charged the crowd and fired tear gas,” said Ousmane Camara, a Conakry resident at the protest in the city’s Hamdallaye neighborhood, an opposition stronghold.

-A statement issued by Guinea’s presidency said 18 members of the security forces had been injured in the initial clashes, including one who was in critical condition.
+Another witness said security forces had wounded at least two people, including a child, with live rounds and were using truncheons to push back other demonstrators, who threw stones and chunks of concrete, and set fire to tires.

+A security official told Reuters on condition of anonymity that 16 police and gendarmes had been admitted to hospital with wounds after the initial clashes.
 Sources said injuries among the protesters were likely higher.

-“The government deplores these incidents and calls for civility, a sense of responsibility, and for the goodwill of the people,” Damantang Albert Camara, a government spokesman, said in the press release.

 It was unclear if there were any dead, and witnesses said demonstrations were ongoing.